Kalis

+The kalis is also known as sundang among the Maranao and Maguindanao people (not to be confused with the Visayan sundang, which is part of the wider bolo family of Philippine blades).
+It is also known as sundang, sondang or keris Sulu in Kalimantan and Sulawesi in Indonesia, where it was reintroduced from contact with Mindanao.

 History

 The predecessor of the kalis, the keris, first appeared in the 13th century, originally from the island of Java in Indonesia.
 From there the keris migrated to the Philippines where it evolved into the kalis.
 Other countries in which the keris and keris-like weapons can be found include Malaysia, Brunei, southern Thailand and some other countries in Mainland Southeast Asia.

-Both the sword and dagger versions were used in the Philippines, with the dagger version being known as the gunong (also called punyal, from puñal de kris, "kris dagger").
+Both the sword and dagger versions were used in the Philippines, with the dagger version being known as the gunong or gulok (also called punyal, from puñal de kris, "kris dagger").
 Unlike the keris, the gunong is more commonly used as a utility knife and only used as a weapon as a last resort.
 It was a concealed knife, usually tucked into sashes by both men and women.
 Because of this, it was commonly unornamented or only sparsely ornamented.
 Its blade can also be single or double-edged.
 Similar to the kalis, its blade varies from straight, to partially wavy, to fully wavy.
 Some versions have very short, almost triangular blades.
 Older versions of the gunong have straight or a slightly curving hilt, but it eventually evolved into a pistol grip.

 All the Filipino types of kalis swords are both larger and heavier than those from Indonesia.
 Although it is considered to be a slashing weapon, the kalis can be effectively used for thrusts and stabs.
-The larger kalis was introduced back to Indonesia, especially in Kalimantan and Sulawesi, where it is known as sundang, sondang or keris Sulu (not to be confused with the súndang, another native Philippine sword from the Visayas).
+The larger kalis was introduced back to Indonesia, especially in Kalimantan and Sulawesi, where it is known as sundang, sondang or keris Sulu.